Detecting Differences Between Correlation-Matrix Populations due to Single-variable Perturbations, with Application to Resting State fMRI: Application on Data From Patients with TGA

 We refer to the RS-fMRI data recorded by \cite{peer2014reversible} from patients with acute transient global amnesia (TGA) to demonstrate our proposed model.
 In the original paper, the data was analyzed using the mass-univariate approach.
-In order to preserve statistical power, the authors focused their investigation to suspected brain regions; they also grouped together activity across known sets of brain regions to limit the number of comparisons.
-While these practices both revealed statistically significant differences between the groups, they limited the ability to detect differences in brain regions that the researchers had no prior hypothesis on.
+In order to preserve statistical power, the authors focused their investigation to suspected brain regions and they grouped together activity across known sets of brain regions to limit the number of comparisons.
+While these practices could detect statistically significant differences between the groups, they limited the ability to detect differences in brain regions that the researchers had no prior hypothesis on.
 In contrast, our model finds statistically significant decays in the correlations of several hippocampal and adjacent temporal lobe regions without using prior information to limit the search.

 The data consists of $n_d=12$ patients (aged $62.7\pm7.4$; 5 male) that met the standard clinical criteria for a diagnosis of TGA, matched by $n_h=17$ volunteers (aged $62.1\pm6.9$; 8 male) that serve as the control group.
-Patients were scanned with functional MRI during the few hours of the acute amnestic state (we refer the reader to the original paper for details on the fMRI processing and extraction of activity patterns in each region).
+Patients were scanned with functional MRI during the few hours of the acute amnestic state.
+The rarity of TGA and the time constraints explain the small sample sizes in this study.
+We refer the reader to the original paper for details on the fMRI processing and extraction of activity patterns in each region.
 The whole brain network was defined according to the Automatic Anatomical Labeling (AAL) atlas, which defines 45 brain regions in each cerebral hemisphere \citep{tzourio2002automated}.
-4 regions were omitted from the analysis\footnote{Regions 21 (\emph{OC}), 28 (\emph{GR}), 75 (\emph{Pons}) and 76} as some subjects had missing values in the corresponding columns, resulting with correlation matrices of dimension $p=86$.
+4 regions were omitted from the analysis as some subjects had missing values in the corresponding columns, resulting in correlation matrices of dimension $p=86$.
 In Figure (\ref{fig:tga-exploratory}) we display the average correlation matrix of each group.

-We analysed the data using our model with the multiplicative link function.
-On an important note, we found that when applying our model to the data, there is an upwards bias ($\hat{\alpha}_j$ tends to be consistently higher than 1), possibly due to the preprocessing the correlation matrices underwent prior to the analysis.
-To remove this bias we conduct a location correction on $\hat{\alpha}$: